orionfoysal/minimal-mistakes/_posts/2018-01-15-Installing-Tesseract4.0.md

 $ tesseract --list-langs
 ```

-### Step 6: Downloading language files
+### Step 6: Download language files
 Initially you'll find no language data is available.
-You need to download data files of the laguages you need from [tessdata files](https://github.com/tesseract-ocr/tesseract/wiki/Data-Files).
-You'll find three types of file availabe. [tessdata_fast](https://github.com/tesseract-ocr/tessdata_fast), [tessdata_best](https://github.com/tesseract-ocr/tessdata_best), [tessdata](https://github.com/tesseract-ocr/tessdata).
+You need to download [data files](https://github.com/tesseract-ocr/tesseract/wiki/Data-Files) of the laguages you need.
+You'll find three types of files availabe. [tessdata_fast](https://github.com/tesseract-ocr/tessdata_fast), [tessdata_best](https://github.com/tesseract-ocr/tessdata_best), and [tessdata](https://github.com/tesseract-ocr/tessdata).
 You can download any of them according to your need. ( You'll find more about them in [tesseract github wiki](https://github.com/tesseract-ocr/tesseract/wiki) )
 * Move your downloaded language files to the tessdata directory.
 Default is `/usr/local/share/tessdata`.
-Now you can see the available languages using `$tesseract --list-langs` command from terminal.
+Now you can see the available languages using `$ tesseract --list-langs` command from terminal.

 Using tesseract
 ---
-To extract bangla text data from an image file named `input.png` you can use the following command:
+For example to extract bangla text data from an image file named `input.png` you can use the following command:
 ```sh
 $ tesseract input.png output -l ben
 ```
-You can find more options and uses in `$tesseract --help` or `$man tesseract`
+You can find more options and uses with `$tesseract --help` or `$man tesseract`

 **All the Best !**